mateuszdorobek/python3.info/design-patterns/oop/abstract-class.rst

 >>>
 >>> mark = User()
 Traceback (most recent call last):
-TypeError: Can't instantiate abstract class User with abstract methods login, logout
+TypeError: Can't instantiate abstract class User without an implementation for abstract methods 'login', 'logout'

 The code above will prevent from creating ``User`` instance, because class ``User`` does not overwrite all abstract methods.